The Ultimate Drift Starter Guide for Sales Teams

 Here are the status types and what they mean:

 - If you use lead routing, you’ll only be automatically added to conversations when you’re “Active”.
 You won’t be added to any conversations when you’re “Away”.
 That’s it!

 When a conversation comes in and no one is in the catch-all rule, the conversation will go unassigned.
 These conversations will exist either in the "Open" or "No Participants" queue.

 If you want to add another participant from you team to join the conversation, you can do so right in the view!

 You can also remove other team members from the conversation in this view as well.

 As you can see above, there are several different conversation queues.
 All new conversations can always be found in "Open."

-- If there's one person On-Call, operate out of the "Open" queue.
+- If there's one person in the catch all rule, operate out of the "Open" queue.

-- If there's more than one person On-Call, operate out of the "Assigned to Me" queues.
+- If there's more than one person in the rule, operate out of the "Your Conversations" queues.
 This will keep reps from stepping on each others' toes.

-- If no one has been On-Call for a period of time (ex. overnight), then always check the "Unassigned" queue and make sure every conversation has an assigned rep. No lead left behind!
+- If you have a lot of bots running, where technically there are no participants in the conversation, then always check the "no Participants" queue and make sure every conversation has a participant.
+No lead left behind!